Interest Calculation Types & Why It Matters

 If you had paid cash for your house, you wouldn’t have paid these fees.
 The APY calculation treats these fees as a cost you pay to borrow the money, like interest.
 So APY gives you a better idea of your “effective” interest rate over the life of your loan when you factor in these additional fees.

-For a HELOC, the interest calculates on the average daily balance, which is a very different methodology.
 The average daily balance is calculated as the total balance for each day in the billing cycle, divided by the total number of days.

 At the beginning of the month, you start with a balance of $1,000 on your credit card.
 On the 5th day of the month, you make a payment of $600.
 On the 23rd day of the month, you charge $125 to your credit card.